chunglim/foolmath/PAGE-2.md

 ```
 _source code:_&nbsp;[1eq-1_1.tex](./src/1eq-1_1.tex)&nbsp;|&nbsp;[Go to top](#page-2)&nbsp;|&nbsp;[TOC](https://github.com/chunglim/foolmath#table-of-contents)

-There are many more fool proofs like this using complex number.
+There are many more foolish proofs like this using complex number.

 #### **Proof 3**